alekfourierwestover/yearbook2020/README.md

 # Bugs 4/27/20

 # unresolved

-- verify - you shouldn't show up on main until you have a verified account

-- teacher emails?  - keep the 20@belmontschools.net => if not, look through teacher email list
 - password resets
-- shouldn't be able to create an account over someone elses account
+- outside emails?  - keep the 20@belmontschools.net => if not, look through teacher email list

 - map
 	- maurader head map stuff is squished
 	- dumb blank space at the bottom

-- server stuff:
-	- should need to be logged in to get your messages

 - misc:
 	- do a test with lots of people using it